gordon-hung/PingSample/README.md

 ### Recommended action
 If a ping payload is necessary, run the application as root, or grant the cap_net_raw capability using the setcap utility.

-Otherwise, use an overload of Ping.SendPingAsync that does not accept a custom payload, or pass in an empty array.
+Otherwise, use an overload of `${Ping.SendPingAsync}' that does not accept a custom payload, or pass in an empty array.